-The following table sets forth information as of December 31, 2014 relating to our leasehold acreage:
+The following table sets forth information as of December 31, 2015 relating to our leasehold acreage:

-Developed .
-Acreage (1) Undeveloped Acreage (2) Total Acreage (3) Basin Gross (4) Net (5) Gross (4) Net (5) Gross (4) Net (5) Permian 68,368 52,844 37,934 32,525 106,302 85,369
+Developed Acreage (1) Undeveloped Acreage (2) Total Acreage (3) Basin Gross (4) Net (5) Gross (4) Net (5) Gross (4) Net (5) Permian 65,119 62,763 40,150 21,920 105,269 84,683

-- (1) Developed acres are acres spaced or assigned to productive wells and do not include undrilled acreage held by production under the terms of the lease. - (2) Undeveloped acres are acres on which wells have not been drilled or completed to a point that would permit the production of commercial quantities of oil or natural gas, regardless of whether such acreage contains proved reserves. - (3) Does not include Viper's mineral interests but does include 8,833 gross (6,654 net) leasehold acres that we own underlying our mineral interests. - (4) A gross acre is an acre in which a working interest is owned.
+- (1) Developed acres are acres spaced or assigned to productive wells and do not include undrilled acreage held by production under the terms of the lease.
+Large portions of the acreage that are considered developed under SEC guidelines are developed with vertical wells or horizontal wells that are in a single horizon.
+We believe much of this acreage has significant remaining development potential in one or more intervals with horizontal wells. - (2) Undeveloped acres are acres on which wells have not been drilled or completed to a point that would permit the production of commercial quantities of oil or natural gas, regardless of whether such acreage contains proved reserves. - (3) Does not include Viper's mineral interests but does include 22,500 gross (16,811 net) leasehold acres that we own underlying our mineral interests. - (4) A gross acre is an acre in which a working interest is owned.
 The number of gross acres is the total number of acres in which a working interest is owned. - (5) A net acre is deemed to exist when the sum of the fractional ownership working interests in gross acres equals one.
 The number of net acres is the sum of the fractional working interests owned in gross acres expressed as whole numbers and fractions thereof.